thPhonG-oss/certificate-examination-center/README.md

    cd certificate-examination-center
    mvn spring-boot:run
    ```
+   - if you meet some error about connect to MS SQL Server, you need to create User Authentication with username and password (ex: username: as, password: yourpasswrod), and then you can see a solution to fix error TCP port in this link: https://springframework.guru/configuring-spring-boot-for-microsoft-sql-server/
 4. **Demo some key features**:
   - This app is main only for user that is employee of center or company.
 Admin will create account and active it for each employee.
   - Before testing some key feature of this application, you need run an api sign-up: